xkevinlu/my-gridsome-site/blog/0516-bayes-theorem.md

 P(chill \mid netflix) = \frac{P(netflix \mid chill) \, P(chill)}{P(netflix)}
 $$

+>### Bae's theorem: Given evidence of interest, we should update our beliefs on the hypothesis that our person of interest will become bae.

+The key underlying concept here is that your information should not be evaluated in a vacuum -- they should update your prior beliefs.
+The information that there is a 90% chance Shannon will invite you to watch Netflix if Shannon is interested in you must **update**, not replace, the prior belief that she is not interested in 95% of people.
 To better understand this intuitively, let's visualize this in context.
 Take a hypothetical 20 people around Shannon (that she's wants to chill with or just friends), and the last 10 times Shannon invited them to do something together (netflix or not netflix).

+### Bae's theorem visualization

 <iframe  class="iframe-1"  src="https://www.colorsandcode.com/bayes-theorem-assets/bayes.html" scrolling="no"></iframe>